tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 Since this setup would only query my Pi-hole setup when the device was connected to Tailscale, I could simply turn off my Tailscale VPN configuration on the device in case my Pi-hole was not working as expected or it was down for some reason.
 This would ensure my DNS would still work on my client device.

-I recently stopped pihole and started using this service called Next DNS instead and I'll share my reasoning behind it.
+I recently stopped pihole and started using this service called [NextDNS](https://nextdns.io) instead and I'll share my reasoning behind it.

 Which brings me to the point that I didn't want to run immediately something which I inherently rely on for the uptime quite a lot.
 If you notice, the other service called Actual Budget is just a bare minimum SQLite database which it uses, not a full-on setup with Redis or Postgres.
 I wanted to keep it very simple to begin with so that I am not spending a lot of time in the maintenance.